Reliable Cellular Automata with Self-Organization: Cellular automata

 Intuitively, a deterministic cellular automaton is fault-tolerant if even after it is ``perturbed'' into a probabilistic cellular automaton, its trajectories can keep the most important properties of a trajectory of the original deterministic cellular automaton.
-We will say that a random space-time configuration $(\mu,\eta)$ is a \df{trajectory} of the $\eps$-\df{perturbation} \glo{cae@$\CA_{\eps}(\trans, \bC)$}
+Formally, we introduce perturbed versions of our cellular automata.

+\paragraph{Discrete time} The definition is somewhat more straightforward in the discrete-time case, since then only the transition function (or probability matrix) will be perturbed.